Reference

 Estimated end-to-end latency, in nanoseconds.

-Defines how much time passes after frame is written to sender and before it is read from receiver.
+Defines how much time passes after a frame is written to sender and before it is read from receiver.
+Consists of sender latency, network latency, and receiver latency.

-Computations are based on RTCP and NTP.
+Computations are based on RTCP and system clock.
 If ROC_PROTO_RTCP is not used, latency will be zero.
-If NTP clocks of sender and receiver are not synchronized, latency will be calculated incorrectly.
+If system clocks of sender and receiver are not synchronized, latency will be calculated incorrectly.

-May be zero initially until enough data is transferred.
+May be zero initially, until enough statistics is accumulated.

 roc_log